5 Reasons a Pharmacy Technician Certification is Worth It

 No matter which route you choose, earning your pharm tech certification won’t necessarily be easy, but it will be worth it.
 It can help you stay up-to-date on the most cutting-edge trends and technologies in the field.
 A pharm tech certification is also extremely valuable if you decide to switch jobs or if you simply need a bit more confidence to ask your boss about that big promotion you deserve.

 Check out Rasmussen University’s Pharmacy Technician program page to learn more about how they can help you on your path to becoming a certified pharmacy technician.

-- What is a Pharmacy Technician, Anyway?
-A Glimpse Behind the Counter
+- What Does a Pharmacy Technician Do?
+A Closer Look Behind the Counter

 - 5 Key Pharmacy Technician Duties You Can Expect on the Job